 Create a channel

-Creating channels is a piece of cake and can be done by anyone.
+Creating channels is a simple and can be done by anyone.

 To create a channel:

-That's it!
-Your new channel will appear in the channel section of your sidebar and is now searchable in the channel list.
+The new channel displays in the channel section of your sidebar and is now searchable in the channel list.

 Add users to a channel